All Episodes

 So if this and this precondition holds, then you have this disease, or then you can conclude this and this in the law.

-And so I can I could imagine, you know, that maybe the next job, which is lost to computers, is lawyers, because, I mean, you need a lot of knowledge, which is easy for computers, and then following the rules is sort of also easy, and then picking the right ones, or the ones which favor your outcome, is maybe also not so hard.
+And so I could imagine that maybe the next job which is lost to computers is lawyers, because you need a lot of knowledge, which is easy for computers, and then following the rules is sort of also easy, and then picking the right ones, or the ones which favor your outcome is maybe also not so hard.

-And then you have the lawyer, and they have their opponent, pwning lawyer, and that can be maybe automated.
+And then you have the lawyer, and they have the opponing lawyer, and that can maybe be automated.

-The judge, in judging them, all this information, that is probably the last thing.
+The judge, in judging then, all this information, that is probably the last thing which can be automated.

 I could easily imagine that and to be superior than any human lawyer.